akuchling/50-examples/monty-hall.rst

-Problem: The Monty Hall Problem
+Simulating The Monty Hall Problem
 --------------------------------------------------

 The Monty Hall problem is a well-known puzzle in probability derived